 In order to provide participants with a lively overview of different cases, lessons and experiences, the presentations of invited speakers are limited to 10-15 min.
 Thus, most of the questions from the audience are expected to be asked during the debate part.

-Strategic networking relates to the need to establish long term cooperation relations when wide time span projects are emerging from collaboration.
-That is often the case when urban governance, innovation, smartification are the topics and strengthening science density of public policies is under consideration.
-Strategic networking is a key objective of this project lab.
+Strategic networking relates to the need to establish long term cooperation relations.
+That is often the case when urban governance, innovation, smartification are the topics and strengthening public policies’ scientific density.
+The room is open for networking after the Q&A lab.

 The session includes an elected politician from the city of Vilnius, demonstrating the city’s strategy and plans for how to become smarter, more open, sustainable and innovative.

-This project lab, being organised during EUWRC 2019 in Brussels, will provide a unique meeting spot for smart city sectors and innovative ideas to be gathered.
+This Questions and Answers lab, being organised during EUWRC 2019 in Brussels, provides a unique meeting spot for smart city sectors and innovative ideas to gather.

 The participation in the session is free of charge but due to limited places, the registration is required.